FrederickPu/react-codemirror-demos/README.md

 Common Errors:

-- Forgeting to disable strict mode: Strict mode will cause a double editor error.
+- Forgeting to disable strict mode (in the index.js file): Strict mode will cause a double editor error.
 See (source)[https://stackoverflow.com/questions/72464452/codemirror-editor-duplicating] for more details

 ```javascript
 // <StrictMode>